-The Fire Season Inquiry is being conducted over two phases, each guided by the Terms of Reference and matters for consideration
+The Fire Season Inquiry was conducted over two phases, each guided by the Terms of Reference and matters for consideration detailed below.

 Phase 1 - Community and sector preparedness for and response to the 2019-20 summer season